CodeStitchOfficial/Advanced-Astro-v4-i18n/README.md

 ## Acknowledgments

 The author would like to acknowledge:
-* [Cedar Studios](https://github.com/cedar-studios) - Their [Intermediate-Astro-Kit-LESS](https://github.com/cedar-studios/Intermediate-Astro-Kit-LESS/tree/master) is the base of this template, which aims to improve on a few issues such as a breaking update to Astro v.4 due to outdated `astro-netlify-cms` integration.
+* [Cedar Studios](https://github.com/cedar-studios) - Their [Intermediate-Astro-Kit-LESS](https://github.com/cedar-studios/Intermediate-Astro-Kit-LESS/tree/master) is the base of this template.
 * [CodeStitch](https://codestitch.app/) - The UI was built with their stitches.
 * [Starlight](https://starlight.astro.build/) - The ThemeProvider and Select components are derived from Starlight